 The Association of Plaintiff Interstate Trucking Lawyers of America is a national association of committed lawyers who have joined together to help eliminate unsafe and illegal interstate trucking practices.
 Through our combined efforts in learning, litigation and legislation, we are working today to make America’s highways a safer place tomorrow for our families, our clients, and all Americans.

-From its humble beginnings over 30 years ago, MADD has evolved into one of the most widely supported non-profit organizations in the nation.
+From its humble beginnings over 30 years ago, Mothers Against Drunk Driving has evolved into one of the most widely supported non-profit organizations in the nation.
 MADD ‘s primary purpose is to aid in the fight against drunk driving, especially against teenage/underage drunk driving.
 MADD was founded in 1980 by Candy Lightner after her daughter, Cari, was killed by a repeat drunk driving offender.
 Cindy Lamb—whose daughter, Laura, became the nation’s youngest quadriplegic at the hands of a drunk driver—soon joined Candy in her crusade to save lives, and MADD was born.

 The American Bar Association is the world’s largest voluntary professional organization, with nearly 400,000 members and more than 3,500 entities.
 It is committed to doing what only a national association of attorneys can do: serving our members, improving the legal profession, eliminating bias and enhancing diversity, and advancing the rule of law throughout the United States and around the world.

 Since 1925, the Wake County Bar Association has been serving the public and the profession.
 The WCBA is a voluntary organization that provides member benefits and public service opportunities for lawyers and judges of Wake County.